 Bach Society Music Director + Conductor

-Dr. Sparger was recently honored with the Avis Blewett Award, presented by the American Guild of Organists, St. Louis chapter.
+Dr. Sparger was recently honored with the Avis Blewett Award by the St. Louis chapter of the American Guild of Organists.
 In 2013, he was presented with the Lifetime Achievement in the Arts award by the University of Missouri-St. Louis.
 And, in 2005, he was selected as one of the 50 Outstanding Graduate Alumni of the Graduate School of Eastern Illinois University.
-He has also received recognition from the Illinois chapter of the American Choral Directors Association and St. Louis Cathedral Concerts.
+He has also received professional recognition from the Illinois chapter of ACDA and St. Louis Cathedral Concerts.

-He has been a state president for ACDA and served as a panelist for the Illinois Arts Council and the Missouri Arts Council.
+Dr. Sparger has been a state president for the American Choral Directors Association and served as a panelist for the Illinois Arts Council and the Missouri Arts Council.
 His scholarly article on the 17th Century Polish composer Andrzej Hakenberger appears in the latest edition of the New Grove Dictionary of Music and Musicians.
-He is a member of ACDA, Chorus America and the National Society of Arts & Letters, and a past board member of Artist Presentation Society.
+He is a member of ACDA, Chorus America, the National Society of Arts & Letters, and a past board member of Artist Presentation Society.